July 2023 Schedule Posted! August coming soon!

 American Heart Association ACLS, BLS, and PALS

-Since 1984, we have offered proactive, quality Advanced Cardiac Life Support (ACLS), Basic Life Support (BLS), and Pediatric Advanced Life Support (PALS) in a stress-free and comfortable environment.
+Since 1984, our family has provided quality Advanced Cardiac Life Support (ACLS), Basic Life Support (BLS), and Pediatric Advanced Life Support (PALS) courses for healthcare providers in a stress-free and comfortable environment in Los Angeles County in accordance with the American Heart Association guidelines aligned with the Mt.
+San Antonio College Training Center.
+We are 100% family owned and operated!

 Frequently Asked Questions

-How can I prepare for the ACLS or PALS class?
+How can I prepare for the ACLS, BLS, or PALS class?

-For ACLS, click here; for PALS, click here.
+For ACLS, click here; for PALS, click here and for BLS please contact us to obtain preparation materials.
 These are practice tests that can be taken as many times as needed and are not recorded in any way.
 The expected time to complete the assessment is 60 minutes and can be saved to be completed later.
 There are 20 questions per section and there are 3 sections total.
 Please bring a copy/picture/screenshot of the results with you to class.

 What should I bring to class?

-Bring the required ECC or Provider book for class.
+Bring the required ECC or Provider manual to class.
 The current editions for ACLS, BLS, and PALS are 2020.

 Pen or pencil.
 Believe it or not, people forget them all the time.
 Also, scratch paper or a notebook.